Read My Hands-On Gorilla Bow Review & Embrace Your Inner Tarzan

 In my experience with it, the Gorilla Bow exercises remind me either of barbell exercises or resistance band exercises.

-(For reference, I bought the Gorilla Bow about a year ago.
+(For reference, I bought the Gorilla Bow about 2 years back.
 I’ve been lifting with free weights for over 40 years, and I started using resistance bands about 15 years ago or so.)

 I’ll share some of my thoughts on their comparisons below.